beetbox/beets/docs/plugins/importhistory.rst

 -------------

 To configure the plugin, make an ``importhistory:`` section in your configuration file.
-There are two options available:
+There is one option available:

-- **suggest_removal**: When deleting items from the library, suggest to remove the original directories / files from which the items were imported.
+- **suggest_removal**: By default ``importhistory`` suggests to remove the original directories / files from which the items were imported whenever library items (and files) are removed.
+To disable these prompts set this option to ``no``.
   Default: ``yes``.

-This behavior can be disabled by the `importhistory.` config option.